GatherPress/gatherpress/README.md

 ### What external services are used in GatherPress?

-We utilize Open Street Maps to render meeting locations in a map form.
-In order to do so we send the address to OSM in order to render their map.
+- Mapping Services: We use OpenStreetMap (coming soon) and Google Maps to display meeting locations on a map.
+To achieve this, we send the address to OpenStreetMap or Google Maps for rendering.
+- Calendar Integration: GatherPress also supports "Add to Calendar" functionality using Google Calendar and Yahoo!
+Calendar.

 ### Configure GatherPress